MarshallWace/reflex/DEVELOPING.md

 - effect handlers can emit multiple values over time to reflect streaming data; subsequent values yielded by the handler will retrigger evaluation of anything that has a dependency on that effect
 - effect results are automatically deduplicated and shared between any identical effects (this can be cache-busted using invalidation 'tokens')
 - the pure functional approach means that this evaluation model ought to be very amenable to being parallelised (the tricky part is in determining which code paths are worth forking into a parallel thread)

+Some notes on the runtime implementation:

+- the runtime/server application is implemented as a composable state machine (an 'actor'), whose transitions are coordinated by a central 'scheduler'
+- everything that happens in the application is triggered via state machine 'transitions', which are dispatched through the scheduler's event bus
+- a transition typically contains a list of 'actions', which are serializable data messages, or alternatively a 'task', which is an asynchronous stream of actions over time
+- the overall app actor is composed from a collection of smaller actors that handle separate areas of concern (transport, effect-handling, etc).
+All actors share the same event bus.
+- actors have a single synchronous `handle(state, action) -> transition` method that allows them to change their private state in response to an incoming action and return a state transition containing any spawned actions that happen as a consequence of the received action
+- outside of their `handle()` methods, actors are immutable (so in other words, nothing can happen outside a state transition)
+- this means that actors must communicate entirely via message-passing
+- all the composed actors are currently bolted together in the same process, but the shared-nothing design means they could alternatively be arbitrarily distributed across multiple threads or machines
+- the standard scheduler is asynchronous (with a tokio mpsc channel for the main event bus), but this can easily be swapped out for an alternative scheduler implementation (e.g. a synchronous in-memory-queue-based scheduler for unit tests)